Blazemeter/taurus/site/dat/kb/Scripting.md

       script: ../jmeter/VerifyWeekDestinationTest.jmx
 ```

 We can do the same to run Selenium scripts on Taurus with the Selenium executor.
-Note that if the Selenium test script has a dependency on a class outside of the test section, we need to specify the path to the compiled project jar file:
+Note that if the Selenium test script has a dependency on a class outside the test section, we need to specify the path to the compiled project jar file:

 ```yaml
 execution: